ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 The `Maze` class represents a rectangular maze with obstacles, a start, and a finish.
-Since it just represents data, and the fields don't change via any methods on the class (indeed, it has no methods), we make them all `final` and `public`, which makes access easier.
+Since it just represents data, and the fields don't change via any methods on the class, we make them all `final` and `public`, which makes access easier.
 So to access the `cols` field of a `Maze` instance with a reference stored in a variable `m`, just write `m.cols`.